Fact: Anything homemade is always better. Sauces, especially.

 - Salt and pepper to taste

-Heat olive oil in a 12" or larger sauté pan or skillet on medium heat until hot, then add onions and garlic.
+Heat olive oil in sauté pan or skillet on medium heat until hot, then add onions and garlic.
 Cook until lightly golden and tender, 5-8 minutes.

-As onions are cooking, cook pasta per package directions in boiling, salted water until just done (for me, this was about 8-9 minutes of cook time.)
+As onions are cooking, cook pasta per package directions in boiling, salted water until a little underdone, about 8 minutes of cook time, keeping in mind that the pasta will cook in the oven.
 Drain but don't rinse pasta.

-Add spinach, sun dried tomatoes, vodka sauce, Italian seasoning, and light cream to skillet.
-Turn heat to low and let simmer until warmed though, about 10 minutes.
+Add spinach, sun-dried tomatoes, vodka sauce, Italian seasoning, and light cream to pan.
+Turn heat to low and let simmer until warmed and the cream has slightly reduced, about 10 minutes.

 Add pasta to sauce and stir to coat.
 Add 1 cup of mozzarella and 1/4 cup of Parmesan cheese, stir.
 Season with salt and pepper to taste.

 Transfer pasta into a large baking dish and top with remaining mozzarella and Parmesan.
-Bake at 400 degrees for approximately 25-30 minutes or until brown and bubbly.
-Serve hot with garlic bread.
+Bake at 400° Fahrenheit for approximately 30 minutes or until brown and bubbly.